Code-Institute-Submissions/NbaQuiz/README.md

 ### Technologies used:
 #### HTML5
 HTML is used for the main content of the page such as text and main structure of the project.
+HTML is used to create the structure of the preseantaion of the quiz for example the placement of the answers and the buttons used for navigating.
 #### CSS
 CSS is used to create the style of the web pages and to follow the designs of the wireframes.
 #### Bootstrap 4